WHAT IS RHETORICAL CRITICISM?

 Rhetorical criticism is the process by which we discover how the things we see, hear, read, or otherwise experience affect us or those around us.
 It is, in essence, the practice of evaluating how colors, shapes, symbols, typefaces, constructions in language, and other rhetorical devices make meaning in our lives.

 Consider, for example, viewing a billboard on the freeway that makes you laugh and, as a result, gives you positive vibes about the company that produced the billboard.
 Or, consider an advertisement you saw on TV that featured poverty-stricken children, with the ad urging you to donate to a cause.
-When you engage in rhetorical criticism, you are asking yourself, essentially, what is it about the communication that affected me?
+When you engage in rhetorical criticism, you are asking yourself, essentially, what is it about the communication that affected me and those around me?
 Why, exactly, did it make me laugh?
 Or feel sad?
 Or make me like or dislike a cause?
-What does it say about me, my environment, my culture, and so forth that made me react the way I did?
-In order to effectively answer those questions, you begin to evaluate the symbols, signs, rhetorical devices, language, and other communicative devices that affect your understanding and emotional reaction to a communication piece.
+What does it say about me, my environment, my culture, and so forth that made me and others react the way we did?
+In order to effectively answer those questions, you begin to evaluate the symbols, signs, rhetorical devices, language, and other communicative devices that affect the audience of a communication’s understanding and emotional reaction to a communication piece.

 So why is rhetorical criticism important?
 Because, in a nutshell, you are communicating and you are being communicated to all of the time.
-The more you understand about the nuances of communication, the better you’ll understand how you are affected by advertising, by speeches, and by the media consume.
-Perhaps even more important, you’ll also better understand how to be more persuasive, ethical, and effective as a communicator.
+Communication is at every corner, nook, and cranny of the world in which we live.
+It’s in political speeches, on TV, in your cell phone app, in novels and plays–just about anywhere you can think of.
+The more you understand about the nuances of communication, the better you’ll understand how you are affected by advertising, by speeches, by the media, and by other communications around you.
+Perhaps even more important, you’ll also better understand how to be more persuasive, ethical, strategic, and effective as a communicator.

 If the term “rhetoric” is new to you, or if you only know it as a pejorative term used in politics (as in “he’s all rhetoric and no action”), it’s important we take a brief moment here to describe what rhetoric actually refers to.